EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 ## Context

-Several patients have arrived at the hospital presenting a clear illness pattern.
-You have tried to determine which pathogen is, but all your tests have failed, number of cases don't stop and more and more patients arrive at the hospital, the time is running and you need a solution.
+Several patients have arrived at the hospital showing a common clinical presentation suggesting an infectious disease.
+Samples were collected and submitted to the laboratory and subjected to analyses for a complete panel of pathogens, which negative results for all the test.
+Given the urgency of the situation and the need of a clear diagnostic to implement a treatment to content the progress of infections, the laboratory isolated one strains and extracted the DNA to try to identify the pathogen through sequencing...

-You have shared this problems with your boss and, rapidly, you both arrive into a conclusion, sequencing the pathogen.
-With that you will absolutly determine which pathogen has been causing all this troubles, and furthermore, you will know if it has any special characteristic such as antimicrobial resistance genes, pathogenic islands, etc.  to inform the clinicians and act accordingly the nature and virulence of the pathogen.
+The lab contacts the head of the genomic department and request the sequencing of the strain to try to identify the species through the taxonomic assignation of the sequences.
+In addition to the species, information about virulence traits and antibiotic resistance have been also requested to be inferred from the “in silico” analyses of the strain genome.

-To sequence the pathogen you have at your disposal the MinION that Oxoford Nanopore send you some months ago to test it and the hospital's Illumina MiSeq.
-In this case you would for sure select the Illumina sequencer because is what everybody does and there's plenty of pipelines out there online.
-But your boss has read that some crazy scientist have started to do something called...
-Hybrid assembly.
+To sequence the pathogen, a MinION device from Oxford Nanopore is available in your laboratory, although the team decided to obtain a second sequence using Illumina to contract with the Nanopore sequence and try to improve the quality of the genome.
+As your lab has not a Illumina sequencer, the DNA extraction is shipped to an external facility to be sequenced using Illumina requesting a “good quality” in terms of coverage (depth).
-So she tells you to try it...of course.
+Now your boss has read that some crazy scientist have started to do something called... hybrid assembly.
+So she ask you to try this approach ...of course.

 <img src="assets/Designer.png" width="500">